yinwang0/yscheme/README.md

 ### Copyright

-Copyright (c) 2008-2014 Yin Wang

-All rights reserved
+Copyright (c) 2008-2014 Yin Wang, All rights reserved

 Only the part written by me is here, because I don't have copyright of the rest of the code.